fou3fou3/Grawler/README.md

 ```

-Create this postgresql table and run the script be free to tune it to how you want it to be!
+# Create this postgresql database and run the script be free to tune it to how you want it to be!